Standing Orders: Charter and Articles

 That our Government have signified their intention to apply to Parliament for a grant of money in aid of the adaptation of the premises for the purposes of a School of Oriental Studies in connection with the University of London and in aid of the maintenance of the School when constituted.

 That the Petitioner is advised and believes that the incorporation of the said School under Our Royal Charter pending the reorganisation of the University of London in general accordance with the Report of Our Commissioners on University Education in London would be for the public advantage.

-And most humbly praying Us in Our Council to grant Our Royal Charter for incorporating the Members for the time being of the Governing Body of the proposed School of Oriental Studies, with the name and title of ‘The School of Oriental Studies, London Institution’ and with such powers and privileges and in such manner in all respects as to Us in Our Council may seem fit.
+And most humbly praying Us in Our Council to grant Our Royal Charter for incorporating the Members for the time being of the Board of Trustees of the proposed School of Oriental Studies, with the name and title of ‘The School of Oriental Studies, London Institution’ and with such powers and privileges and in such manner in all respects as to Us in Our Council may seem fit.